OctopusDeploy/docs/docs/how-to/record-a-problem-with-your-browser.md

 ---
 title: Record a problem with Octopus Deploy in your web browser
-description: How to record a problem with Octopus Deploy in your web browser, including a screen recording and web traffic capture, for diagnosing issues.
+description: This page describes how you can record HTTP traffic between your browser and Octopus Server.
+This is especially helpful if you are having a problem with Octopus Deploy in your web browser.
+It includes instructions for taking a screen recording and web traffic capture, for diagnosing issues.
 position: 28
 ---

-If you are experiencing a problem with Octopus in your web browser we may ask you to take some recordings and send them to us for analysis.
+If you are experiencing a problem with Octopus in your web browser we may ask you to take a recording of the HTTP traffic and the screen and send them to us for analysis.

 This kind of analysis is most successful when you can provide us with a full picture of the problem at hand:

 - What is going wrong, and what you expected to happen, in your own words
 - A screen recording of the problem happening
-- A recording of the web traffic for the same period
+- A recording of the HTTP traffic for the same period
+- The [Octopus Server logs](/docs/reference/log-files.md) for the same period

 ## Privacy